OPR-group-BNITM/vimop_database_update/mammarenavirus_lassaense/README.md

         - do pairwise assignments change with the msa creation?

 - add test for integrity of the input data (e.g. formatting of the fasta header)

+- take supplementary alignments into account.
+What if there is some wrong orientation?